lcm-proj/lcm/docs/content/build-instructions.md

 your initial working directory contains the source code.
 (For release archives, this includes descending into the top level `lcm-X.Y.Z` subdirectory.)

-Regardless of platform, CMake 3.12 or later is required.
-Binaries may be obtained from [https://cmake.org/download/](https://cmake.org/download/).
-Sufficiently recent Linux distributions may provide a new enough CMake via their package managers but if they don't it is often possible to use pip to get a more recent version.

 Please note that these instructions refer to the latest release of LCM.
 As the build procedure may vary from release to release, if you are building an old release or the latest `master`, we recommend referring to the copy of this document (`docs/content/build-instructions.md`) found in your source distribution.

-## Installing the Python module
+## Installing the Python module on Unix-based systems

 To build the Python module from source and install it, run: